dbaarda/workspace-tools/3DPrinting.md

 instantaneously reach the requested line-speed, and have to accelerate and decelerate, adjusting extrusion rates along the way.

+I have been battling under/over extrusion problems and retraction tuning for a print that has quite a lot of speed variation due to having a large base (fast print) with small raised clips (slow print).
+The small clips had lots of stringing and over extrusion for the layers that also included large base areas, but the clips were fine for the higher layers without the large base areas.
+No amount of tuning retraction and extrusion rates could fix this.
+These pressure advance affects totally explain why.

 It should be possible to implement linear advance in gcode for printers that don't implement it in firmware.
 It would involve dynamically adjusting retraction/restore distances and explicitly inserting acceleration/deceleration line-segments with extrusion rates adjusted to build/decay the linear advance amount.

+Even without implementing full linear-advance including acceleration in gcode, it would probably be worth implementing dynamic retract/restore based on the previous/next extrusion rates.
+This would probably fix my clip print.

 # 3D Printing Settings